It is a real honour to be the Director of the Catholic Primary Partnership.

-The Catholic Primary Partnership promotes schools working together in true partnership, sharing expertise and enriching the education of all children for the benefit Catholic Education across the West Midlands, ensuring that all pupils and staff are given the opportunities to become the person God has called them to be.
+The Catholic Primary Partnership promotes schools working together in true partnership, sharing expertise and enriching the education of all children for the benefit Catholic Education across England and Wales, ensuring that all pupils and staff are given the opportunities to become the person God has called them to be.

 Julie-Anne Tallon, Director of the Catholic Primary Partnership

 Christ fully reveals who we really are and shows us our true dignity… We have to learn who we are so that we grow into who we are meant to be this is the process of humanization that is called education…

 Let education be a place of encounter and communal endeavour where we learn to be society and where society learns to be a supportive society.
 We have to learn new ways to build the human city.

 We often ask ourselves with some concern, what world are we leaving to our children?
 Perhaps it would be better to ask: What children are we giving to the world?

 A comprehensive Continuous Professional Development and Formation package (CPDF), is offered to leaders at all levels within our schools each academic year.

 A variety of other activities and services are also offered to schools by the Catholic Primary Partnership.
 Over the course of time these services have been greatly enhanced to provide a wide range of additional benefits to promote greater efficiency and value for money, and include: